jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-1/chapter-3.md

-+++
+---
+heading: "Chapter 3"
-title= "The Laws Depend on the Nature of the People" heading= "Chapter 3 " date= 2015-09-28 image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 3" linkb= "/research/montesquieu/spirit-of-the-laws/book-1/chapter-2" linkbtext= "Chapter 2" linkf= "/research/montesquieu/spirit-of-the-laws/book-2/chapter-1" linkftext= "Chapter 1"
+title: "The Laws Depend on the Nature of the People"
-+++
+weight: 6
+description: "As soon as mankind enter into a state of society, they lose the sense of their weakness.
+Equality ceases, and then commences the state of war"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

-AS soon as mankind enter into a state of society, they lose the sense of their weakness.
+As soon as mankind enter into a state of society, they lose the sense of their weakness.
 Equality ceases, and then commences the state of war.

 Each particular society begins to feel its strength.
 This leads to a state of war between different nations.